Threonine: 7 Important Health Facts to Know About This Essential Amino Acid

 L-Threonine is a significant amino acid for the central nervous system, immune system, liver, and more.

-A full list of threonine’s health benefits includes (2):
+A full list of threonine’s potential health benefits includes (2):

 Without threonine, several issues arise, including (89):